 - support culturally responsive cluster practice.

-With due regard to student and school privacy, cluster kura/school stakeholders are encouraged to engage in referral and intake processes and with student support funding allocation processes.
+With due regard to student and school privacy, cluster school/kura stakeholders are encouraged to engage in referral and intake processes and with learning support funding allocation processes.

-Clusters are encouraged to establish and maintain joint request for support and review processes with Ministry’s Learning Support staff in order to provide seamless provision of support to schools.
+Clusters are encouraged to establish and maintain joint request for supportand review processes with Ministry’s Learning Support staff in order to provide seamless provision of support to schools.